Joe Ruby: Biography

+Death

 Ruby died of natural causes at his home in Westlake Village, California, on August 26, 2020, at the age of 87.
 His widow, Carole, specified that he died of complications from a fall.
 Dan Haskett made a dedication poster for Ruby's contribution to Scooby-Doo five days after his death.
+In November 2020, three months after Ruby passed, Ken Spears would die at the age of 82.